Firefighters have extinguished a fire in a backyard in Kaleen.

 Two pumpers from ACT Fire & Rescue attended the incident.
 Firefighters are still on scene mopping up.

-The cause of the fire is unknown, but is being investigated.
+The cause of the fire is not suspicious.

 Update to follow.

 It has been confirmed there is no fire in the Brindabellas.

 A helicopter flight over the area this morning did not detect any fire or smoke following lightning strikes near the border last night.
 The ACT Rural Fire Service is remaining vigilant to the possibility of fires from the evening lightning strikes and is conducting an extensive aerial sweep along the path of the storm.